Finally, true closed-loop systems for plastic food packaging.

 However, the design of the products is particularly crucial: only well-designed packaging that prices the recycling of the product can become high-quality recyclates.
 Design for Recycling is becoming a compulsory program.
 That is why our customers can use the services of the Innovation Lab for the future right now. 🙂

-Our conclusion: PPWR must and will come – and with it the upswing in recyclates.
+Our conclusion: PPWR is coming – and with it the upswing in recyclates.
 We are not afraid of challenges and look forward to a new era of food packaging!